 Tornadoes sometimes occur during thunderstorms in some parts of New Zealand.
 A tornado is a narrow, violently rotating column of air extending downwards to the ground from the base of a thunderstorm.
-Warning signs include a long, continuous roar or rumble or a fast approaching cloud of debris which can sometimes be funnel shaped.
+Warning signs include a long, continuous roar or rumbles or a fastapproaching cloud of debris which can sometimes be funnel shaped.

-- Alert others if you can. - Take shelter immediately.
+Alert others if you can and take shelter immediately.

 A basement offers the greatest safety.
 If underground shelter is not available, move to an interior room without windows on the lowest floor.
-Get under sturdy furniture and cover yourself with a mattress or - If caught outside, get away from trees if you can.
-Lie blanket. down flat in a nearby gully, ditch or low spot and protect your head. - If in a car, get out immediately and look for a safe place to shelter.
-Do not try to outrun a tornado or get under the vehicle for shelter.
+Get under sturdy furniture and cover yourself with a mattress or blanket.

+If caught outside, get away from trees if you can.
+Lie down flat in a nearby gully, ditch or low spot and protect your head.

+If you're in a car, get out immediately and look for a safe place to shelter.
+Do not try to outrun a tornado or get under a vehicle for shelter.